Cabin Crew - DAN AIR REMEMBERED

 1986-1989

 Once again the House Of Mansfield was called in to work on the design for a new look.
-The bowler style hat was dropped in fabour of a felt hat.
+The bowler style hat was dropped in favour of a felt hat.
 Cornflower blue remained the colour.
 The uniform was more tailored, but the skirt length had increased. the kick pleat at the front was also to stay.
 A new, dotted print appeared on long and short sleeved blouses.This was available as a Summer dress too.
 The tank top was changed to match the blue of skirts and jackets.
 A much neater bow was introduced which was allowed to be worn in four styles.
 Comments included.

 • Never liked the hat it was floppy and looked a mess if it got wet - which it did - A lot!